coder-qicao/ZS-Pan/README.md

 - NVIDIA GPU + CUDA
 - Python packages: pip install numpy scipy h5py torchsummary
 ## Code
 Training and testing codes are in the current folder.
+Run the file run.py to start!
 - The code for training is in main_xxx.py (three stages), while the code for testing test.py.
 - For training, you need to set the file_path in the main function, adopt t your train set, validate set, and test set as well.
 Our code train the .h5 file, you may change it through changing the code in main function.
 - RSP and SDE stages should be trained before FUG stage, while they can be trained simutaneously.